dbt-labs/docs.getdbt.com/website/docs/guides/how-to-set-up-your-databricks-dbt-project.md

 4. Set the schema to the default for your prod environment.
 This can be overridden by [custom schemas](https://docs.getdbt.com/docs/build/custom-schemas#what-is-a-custom-schema) if you need to use more than one.
 5. Provide your Service Principal token.

-### Connect dbt to your git repository
+## Connect dbt to your git repository

 Next, you’ll need somewhere to store and version control your code that allows you to collaborate with teammates.
 Connect your dbt project to a git repository with [dbt Cloud](/guides/databricks#set-up-a-dbt-cloud-managed-repository).
 [Core](/guides/manual-install#create-a-repository) projects will use the git CLI.

-## Next steps
+### Next steps

 Now that your project is configured, you can start transforming your Databricks data with dbt.
-To help you scale efficiently, we recommend you follow our best practices, starting with the ["Unity Catalog best practices" guide](dbt-unity-catalog-best-practices).
+To help you scale efficiently, we recommend you follow our best practices, starting with the [Unity Catalog best practices](/best-practices/dbt-unity-catalog-best-practices), then you can [Optimize dbt models on Databricks](/guides/how_to_optimize_dbt_models_on_databricks) .